What Are Clinical Rotations? Medical School Clerkships Explained

 Internal Medicine

-During this rotation, medical students learn a vast range of medical knowledge, especially developing diagnostics and practical skills.
-Students will learn to evaluate their patient’s medical history and main complaints and differentiate between conditions to make a diagnosis.
-They also practice skills like reading electrocardiograms (EKGs) and chest x-rays, as well as minor procedures, such as intubation, ultrasounds, steroid joint injections, and more.
+During this rotation, students build a wide base of medical knowledge while developing diagnostic and practical skills.
+They learn to evaluate a patient’s history and chief complaint, then differentiate between conditions to reach a diagnosis.
+They also practice reading EKGs and chest X-rays, along with minor procedures like intubation, ultrasounds, and steroid joint injections.

-Much of a student’s time is spent making rounds, which is when they practice diagnosing and treating patients with the help of their supervising doctor.
+Much of a student’s time is spent on rounds, diagnosing and treating patients alongside their supervising physician.

 Family Medicine

-During the family medicine rotation, students learn to treat patients of all ages for a variety of diseases and illnesses and provide preventative care.
-This specialty is especially appealing to those who want to practice primary care in an outpatient clinical setting or are interested in practicing medicine in rural locations.
+During the family medicine rotation, students learn to treat patients of all ages for a variety of conditions and provide preventive care.
+This specialty is especially appealing to those who want to practice primary care in an outpatient setting or are interested in practicing medicine in rural locations.

-Students learn preventative care and practice health screenings to detect pathologies such as diabetes, hypertension, and hyperlipidemia.
+Students practice health screenings to detect conditions such as diabetes, hypertension, and hyperlipidemia, building the diagnostic instincts that catch problems early.
 They may also focus on specific procedures, such as delivering babies or colposcopies.

 Pediatrics

-Pediatrics is similar to internal medicine, but it specifically deals with caring for babies, children, and adolescents from birth until age 25.
-During this clinical rotation, medical students learn to provide specialized care suitable to the unique and changing physiology of children.
+Pediatrics is similar to internal medicine but specifically focuses on caring for infants, children, and adolescents from birth to age 25.
+During this rotation, students learn to provide specialized care suited to the unique and changing physiology of children.

-They learn which medications are unsafe for children, practice skills like the vaccine scheme for young adults, and test their knowledge of pathologies that are common to different age ranges.
+They learn which medications are unsafe for children, practice the pediatric vaccine schedule, and test their knowledge of pathologies common to different age ranges.

 Neurology

 Neurologists specialize in the non-surgical management of disorders of the central and peripheral nervous system, including things like headaches, strokes, seizures, and dementia.
-The rotation includes caring for severe patients in an inpatient setting as well as admitting patients in an outpatient setting and continuing care.
+The rotation includes caring for severely ill patients in an inpatient setting, as well as admitting patients in an outpatient setting and providing continuing care.

 Obstetrics and Gynecology (OB/GYN)

-In the OB/GYN clinical rotation, students learn about care during pregnancy and childbirth and the treatment of the female reproductive system.
+In the OB/GYN clinical rotation, students learn about care during pregnancy and childbirth, as well as the treatment of the female reproductive system.
 Students often perform annual exams, such as pelvic exams, breast exams, pap smears, and STD screens.
-They may also perform birth control insertion and removal or even help to deliver babies.
+They may also perform birth control insertion and removal, or even help to deliver babies.

 General Surgery

-The clinical rotation of general surgery focuses on practicing technical skills, such as maintaining sterile technique and suturing.
-Depending on the type, students may assist in the surgery by suturing or knot tying, but they may also spend time watching surgeons perform surgeries on a screen.
+The clinical rotation in general surgery focuses on developing technical skills, such as sterile technique and suturing.
+Depending on the procedure, students may assist with suturing or knot tying, or spend time watching surgeons operate from the sidelines.
 This rotation is notoriously difficult because of the early mornings, long hours, and technical skills required.

 Psychiatry

 In the psychiatry rotation, students learn to diagnose, prevent, and treat mental disorders and illnesses.
-In this emotionally-challenging rotation, students help manage care for patients by making medication adjustments, balancing side effects, and counseling patients when their symptoms change.
+In this emotionally challenging rotation, students help manage patient care by making medication adjustments, balancing side effects, and counseling patients as their symptoms change.
 They may also care for patients in inpatient psychiatric wards, where patients are a danger to themselves or others or cannot meet their basic needs.

 Succeeding in Clinical Rotations

 Clinical rotations are both rewarding and exhausting.
-After two years of classroom study, students finally get to participate in patient care.
-Ultimately, it is extremely enjoyable to work with a healthcare team to develop a treatment plan that helps a patient improve.
+After two years of classroom study, students finally get to participate in patient care, and there’s real satisfaction in working with a healthcare team to develop a treatment plan that actually helps someone.

 Clerkship Tips Rotation advice graphic